zloeber/tofu-exploration/README.md

 **BRANCH**: tofu-encryption

-This is the same deployment using opentofu's encrypted state and provider iteration.
-Big update is that we are changing the binary used in our main `Taskfile.yml` definition.
+This is the same deployment is done using opentofu's encrypted state instead of sops.
+First big update is that we are changing the binary used in our main `Taskfile.yml` definition to tofu.

-I did try to use the VSCode plugin for OpenTofu but it was not very helpful for the more recent features (like the encryption block).
+**NOTE** I did try to use the VSCode plugin for OpenTofu but it was not very helpful for the more recent features (like the encryption block).

 ## State/Plan Encryption